versatiles-org/versatiles-documentation/basics/compendium.md

 ## File `/assets/fonts/fonts.json`

-There should be JSON at `/assets/fonts/fonts.json` containing an array of all folders in `/assets/fonts/`.
+There should be JSON at `/assets/fonts/fonts.json` containing an array of all folders in `/assets/fonts/` containings glyphs.

 For example:
 ```JSON